 3) Crowdsource support

-4) Create a newsletter sign up
+4) Create a newsletter sign up / email list

-5) Share on your social media accounts
+5) Share your campaign on social media once live

 If you don’t have social media accounts, this could be a bit harder.
 You’ll need to be really really really clear on how you’ll activate your crowd if you don’t have them.
 Is it emails?

 If your crowd gets on board, you’re so much more likely to get people you don’t know on board.
 They’ll see the validation of your crowd, feel comfort by being shoulder-to-shoulder with your existing supporters and emulate them.
 Sort of like in Derek’s TED talk on how to start a movement.
+Make sure you specifically ask them to pledge.
+Likes and shares help too, but at the end of the day, it’s funding you need.

 Don’t be afraid to ask your crowd if they want to fund you.
 And, don’t be afraid to wait if they’re not ready yet.